nick-ve/ncfs/README.md

-In this repository the software development is performed on the "main" branch (called "trunk" in SVN jargon), whereas various specific releases (and the initial "import" from the original SVN repository) are stored in different named branches c.q. tags, which are protected against modifications and/or deletion.
+In this repository the software development is performed on the "main" branch (called "trunk" in SVN jargon), whereas various specific versions (and the initial "import" from the original SVN repository) are stored in different named releases c.q. tags, which are protected against modifications and/or deletion.
 Note : All branches (including "main") always contain a fully functional
        package which is 100% backward compatible with previous releases.